-The University of Notre Dame Press is the largest Catholic university press in the world with 1,000 books in print and 60 new titles annually.
-The Press publishes scholarship in print and e-book formats at the graduate level and above in several fields, such as theology, philosophy, medieval and early modern studies, religious history, Latin American studies; also short fiction, poetry, and creative non-fiction.
-The press distributes digital editions through a partnership with Project Muse.
+The University of Notre Dame Press is the largest Catholic university press in the world, with 1,000 books in print and 50 new titles annually.
+The press publishes scholarship in print and e-book formats in several fields, including theology, philosophy, ethics, medieval and early modern studies, religious history, literature and criticism, Irish studies, and Latin American studies; also short fiction, poetry, and creative nonfiction; and in areas of interest to general readers.

-Records center for the University and manuscript repository for research collections documenting American Catholicism, the Archives, housed in the Hesburgh Library and an off-site records center, contain more than 35,000 linear feet of materials, including administrative records of the University, manuscript collections, audiovisual and graphics materials, digital files, microfilm, books and other printed matter, and artifacts.
+Repository of inactive and historical University records and of manuscript collections documenting American Catholicism, the Archives is housed in the Hesburgh Library and an off-site facility.
+It contains more than 41,000 linear feet of materials, including administrative records, manuscript collections, photographs, audiovisual materials, digital files, microfilm, books, other printed matter, and artifacts.

 Fine and Performing Arts

-Located immediately northwest of Notre Dame Stadium, the Snite Museum of Art contains more than 27,000 works of art.
-Exceptional holdings include the Jack and Alfrieda Feddersen Collection of Rembrandt etchings, the Noah L. and Muriel Butkin Collection of 19th-century French art, the John D. Reilly Collection of Old Master and 19th-century drawings, the Janos Scholz Collection of 19th-century European photographs, and the Mr. and Mrs. Russell G. Ashbaugh Jr. Collection of Mestrovic sculpture and drawings, and the O'Grady Collection of 19th-century photographs of Asian women.
-Other collection strengths include Olmec and Preclassic Mesoamerican art, 20th-century art, Northern Native American art, Old Master paintings, and decorative and design arts.
+Located immediately northwest of Notre Dame Stadium, the Snite Museum of Art contains more than 27,000 artworks.
+Exceptional holdings include the Jack and Alfrieda Feddersen Collection of Rembrandt Etchings, the Noah L. and Muriel Butkin Collection of 19th-Century French Art, the John D. Reilly Collection of Old Master Drawings, the Janos Scholz Collection of 19th-Century European Photographs, the Mr. and Mrs. Russell G. Ashbaugh Jr. Collection of Mestrovic Sculptures, the George Rickey Sculpture Archive, and the Virginia A. Marten Collection of Decorative Arts.
+Other collection strengths include Mesoamerican art, 20th-century art, Native American art, Old Master paintings, and decorative and design arts.
 The museum also presents 10 to 12 special exhibitions each year.

-Features an annual series of musical performances by guest artists, faculty members, music students, and student groups, including the Glee Club, Chorale, Symphony Orchestra, Brass Ensemble, Jazz Band, and Concert Band.
-Other groups on campus include the Folk Choir, Coro Primavera de Nuestra Senora, Handbell Choir, Celebration Choir, and the Voices of Faith.
+The Department of Music features an annual series of musical performances by guest artists, faculty members, music students, and student groups, including the Glee Club, Chorale, Symphony Orchestra, Brass Ensemble, Jazz Band, and Concert Band.
+Other groups on campus include the Folk Choir, Coro Primavera de Nuestra Señora, Handbell Choir, Celebration Choir, and the Voices of Faith.

-Offers numerous events, among them a series of plays each academic year that are performed at the University’s Marie P. DeBartolo Center for the Performing Arts.
-Other events include the NDCinema film series, the annual Student Film Festival, and Shakespeare at Notre Dame, which includes the Notre Dame Shakespeare Festival, guest lectures by leading Shakespearean actors, and performances performances by the Notre Dame-based Actors From The London Stage.
+The Department of Film, Television, and Theatre offers numerous events, among them a series of plays each academic year that are performed at the University’s Marie P. DeBartolo Center for the Performing Arts.
+Other events include the NDCinema film series, the annual Student Film Festival, and Shakespeare at Notre Dame, which includes the Notre Dame Shakespeare Festival, guest lectures by leading Shakespearean actors, and performances by the Notre Dame-based Actors From The London Stage.